gerardsiles/create-t3-turbo/README.md

   ├─ auth
   │   └─ Authentication using better-auth.
   ├─ db
-  │   └─ Typesafe db calls using Drizzle & Supabase
+  │   └─ Typesafe db calls using Drizzle & Vercel Postgress └─ ui
-  └─ ui
       └─ Start of a UI package for the webapp using shadcn-ui tooling